Chechekhins/scParadise/docs/theory.rst

 Example
 -------
-Suppose a T cell detection model is evaluated on a dataset containing 100 actual T cells.
+Suppose a model is evaluated on a dataset containing 100 actual T cells.
 The model correctly identified 80 of these T cells and missed 20.

 .. math::
    Recall/Sensitivity = \frac {80}{80+20} = \frac {80}{100} = 0.8 = 80\%